traupach/warming_levels/README.md

 The main document is the notebook [warming_levels.ipynb](warming_levels.ipynb) which explains the method and shows examples.

-This code is released under the GPL-3.0 license with the exception of the data under the data directory are covered by the CC-BY-4.0 license (see data/README).
+This code is released under the GPL-3.0 license with the exception of the data under the data directory which are covered by the CC-BY-4.0 license (see data/README.md).